The CHARLOTTE FEBRUARY 26-27 PUBLIC SPEAKING CLASS IS ALMOST FULL! RESERVE YOUR SPOT NOW

 Well, yes, there is.
 In fact, every presenter should use this formula before creating any speech or any PowerPoint slide.
-Because the answers that you get from following the formula will greatly change what content you cover in your presentation.
+The answers that you get from following this formula will greatly change what content you cover in your presentation.
 The answers will also allow you to change your delivery so that your audience is more likely to agree with you.
-(Buy what you are selling.)

 The Primary Purpose of Most Presentations Is to Sell Something.

-If you think about it, most presenters design presentations in order to get their audience to do something.
-You may not be selling a tangible item or a service, but you are at least selling an idea.
+Most presenters design their presentations to get their audience to do something.
+You may not be selling a tangible item, but you are at least selling an idea.

-I think a lot of people today misunderstand the entire concept of selling.
+Many people today misunderstand the entire concept of selling.
 For some reason, we see a salesperson as someone who takes from others.
-The opposite is true though.
-A good salesperson, a good presenter, helps his or her audience solve problems.
+The opposite is true, though.
+A good salesperson helps their audience solve problems.

 For additional details, see Persuasive Speech Outlines.